interlegis/collective.recipe.filestorage/collective/recipe/filestorage/README.txt

     associated zope part.
 Defaults to 5000. zodb-mountpoint
     Set the path to the mountpoint.
+Defaults to '/%(fs_part_name)s'. zodb-container-class
-Defaults to '/%(fs_part_name)s'. zeo-address
+    Set the class of the object being mounted.
+Defaults to not being set. zeo-address
     Set the port of the associated ZEO server.
 Inherits from the associated Zope and ZEO parts.
 Defaults to 8100. zeo-client-cache-size